ClaireRoberts1403/LostInTheDark/README.md

 - The help page (help.html).
 A link at the bottom of both the game and landing page will bring the player to the help page with explains the game.

-- The highscore page (highscores.html) Is still being built but will display the top five scores and the players name in local storage.

 - The hardgame page (hardgame.html).
 To be 'really lost in the dark' players have the same game except with five arrows and no differnce between the sounds on the flash of the arrow to make the game more challenging.

 Potential future features:
-A video landing page.
+A video landing page to introduce the game.
 To develop a movement game where players move the character in the directions shown.

 ### Features Left to Implement
-- highscore board
+- The highscore page (highscores.html) will display the top five scores and the players name in local storage.
+- Mute button to mute audio.

 ## Technologies Used
 - HTML5